gerth2/gerth2.github.io/_posts/2019-10-07-pid_ctrl_design.md

 When $$\omega_{des} $$ is very different than $$ \omega_{act}$$, you get a large output from the P term.
 When the two are similar, the P term's value is close to zero.

-Assuming the signs in the system and $$K_P$$ are chosen well, our _controll effort_ output to the plant will generally move the plant in the correct direction.
+Assuming the signs in the system and $$K_P$$ are chosen well, our _control effort_ output to the plant will generally move the plant in the correct direction.

 This means, in a much smoother way, we emulate the behavior of the bang-bang controller, which _intuitively_ should be moving you in the right direction.